Updated · Jul 01, 2022

 Alright, so we gave credit to those women who have achieved success in STEM-related fields.
 Now let’s take a look at those who managed to accumulate the most wealth.

-Some of them are self-made CEOs and founders of their own companies, others - shareholders in great corporations.
+Some are self-made CEOs and founders of their own companies, and others—shareholders in great corporations.

 Here they are: